Negative Barnett effect, negative moment of inertia of gluon plasma and thermal evaporation of chromomagnetic condensate: Rotation and condensates

-Finite temperature environment generates also essentially perturbative thermal fluctuations in the system which contribute positively to the magnetic condensate.
-As temperature raises to about $T \simeq 1.1 T_c$, the raise of the magnetic thermal fluctuations overcome the evaporation of the remaining magnetic condensate, and the slope changes: at this temperature, the quantity $\aavr{{\mathcal B}^2}_T$ starts to rise.\footnote{At $T \gtrsim 1.1 T_c$, the quantity $\aavr{{\mathcal B}^2}_T$ includes an essential contribution coming from thermal fluctuations so that it is not justified, strictly speaking, to call it a condensate.
-We will, however, continue to use the word ``condensate'' to keep our narration smooth.} At $T \simeq 2T_c$, the thermal contribution becomes larger than the drop due to the evaporation of the $T=0$ condensate, and $\aavr{{\mathcal B}^2}_T$ becomes a positive quantity at higher temperatures, approaching the expected $\aavr{{\mathcal B}^2}_T \propto T^4$ Stefan-Boltzmann law at $T \to \infty$.
+The finite temperature environment also generates essentially perturbative thermal fluctuations in the system, which contribute positively to the magnetic condensate.
+As temperature increases above $T \simeq 1.1 T_c$, the rise of the magnetic thermal fluctuations overcome the evaporation of the remaining magnetic condensate, and the slope changes: at this temperature, the quantity $\aavr{{\mathcal B}^2}_T$ starts to grow.\footnote{At $T \gtrsim 1.1 T_c$, the quantity $\aavr{{\mathcal B}^2}_T$ includes an essential contribution coming from thermal fluctuations so that it is not justified, strictly speaking, to call it a condensate.
+We will, however, continue to use the word ``condensate'' to keep our narration smooth.} The thermal contribution to the electric condensate $\aavr{{\mathcal E}^2}_T$ also follows the same pattern, Fig.~\ref{fig_condensates}.